yidas/google-maps-services-php/README.md

  1. Visit https://developers.google.com/console and log in with a Google Account.
  2. Select one of your existing projects, or create a new project.
- 3. Enable the API(s) you want to use.
-The Client for Google Maps Services accesses the following APIs:
+ 3. Enable the Google Maps Services API(s) you plan to use, such as:
     * Directions API
-    * Distance Matrix API
-    * Elevation API
     * Geocoding API
-    * Geolocation API
-    * Places API
-    * Roads API
-    * Time Zone API
+    * ...
  4. Create a new **Server key**.
  5. If you'd like to restrict requests to a specific IP address, do so now.